 At the time of writing Purplebricks had a five-star ‘Excellent’ rating on Trustpilot, with over 77,000 reviews.
 So, it seems that many people have already found it to be a useful service.

 - Only pay if your house sells

 - One of the lowest No Sale, No Fee prices

-One of the Tech Advisor team has used Housesimple to sell their house, and found the experience seamless despite being part of a long and complicated chain of houses.
+We can't vouch for how good this current iteration is, although one of the Tech Advisor team used the service when it was known as Housesimple.
+They found the experience seamless, despite being part of a long and complicated chain of houses.
 The local photographer they sent was fantastic, the process of uploading the house details was simple and straightforward, and arranging viewings or accepting and declining offers was painless.